domabo/json-data-shortcode/readme.txt

 = How can I control how frequently my data is refreshed? =

 Use the lifetime parameter!
-This parameter is in seconds, per source, and should be set the same for all references to that source on a post / page, for best results.
+This parameter is in seconds, is per source, and should be set the same for all references to that source on a post / page for best results.

 `[json src="http://example.com/my_data_src?format=json" lifetime="300"]I want my value to appear right here {myData} in the middle of my content.[/json]`
  --> Will expire the cached data after 5 minutes.